Parcosmic/Hammerwatch-Archipelago/worlds/hammerwatch/docs/en_Hammerwatch.md

 ## What is the goal of Hammerwatch when randomized?

 There are a few goals that can be chosen in your YAML:
-* Defeat Worldfire the dragon in the Castle Hammerwatch campaign
+* Defeat all the bosses (Queen, Knight, Lich, Worldfire) in the Castle Hammerwatch campaign
 * Defeat Worldfire and collect 12 strange planks, then escape with your life in the Castle Hammerwatch campaign
-* Defeat Sha'Rand in the Temple of the Sun campaign
+* Defeat all the bosses (Dune Sharks, Krilith, Sha'Rand) in the Temple of the Sun campaign
 * Unlock and complete the Pyramid of fear in the Temple of the Sun campaign
 * Collect a certain number of strange planks in either campaign